arung-northwestern/pacmof/README.rst

-    Note: As usual, you could use the serial functions and submit multiple jobs for different CIFs, however the functions above will save time by not reloading the model for individual CIF files.
+    Note: As usual, you could use the serial functions and submit multiple jobs for different CIFs, however the functions above will save time by not reloading the ML model for individual CIF files.

 Citing PACMOF  : Coming Soon!